Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 - Wear simple clothes

-- Avoid last-minute outfit choices
+- Skip last-minute outfit choices

-- Check yourself before entering
+- Check yourself before you walk in

 Seasonal Dressing Guide